apache/cordova-plugin-splashscreen/README.md

     - 00:02 - fading has started
     - 00:03 - splashscreen is hidden

-    Turning the fading off via `<preference name="FadeSplashScreen" value="false"/>` technically means fading duration to be `0` so that in this example the overall splash delay will still be 3 seconds.
+    Turning the fading off via `<preference name="FadeSplashScreen" value="false"/>` technically means fading duration to be `0` so that in this example the overall splash screen delay will still be 3 seconds.

-    _Note_: This only applies to the app startup - you need to take the fading timeout into account when manually showing/hiding the splashscreen in the code:
+    _Note_: This only applies to the application startup - you need to take the fading timeout into account when manually showing/hiding the splash screen in your application's code:

     ```javascript
     navigator.splashscreen.show();